-Since 1999, our writers-in-residence program has supported writers two-fold: First, we support the writers-in-residence themselves by providing a monthly stipend and paid teaching opportunities, along with the time and space to complete a manuscript.
-Second, the program gives writers in Seattle an opportunity to receive writing guidance and advice by a published writer, free of charge.
+Since 1999, our writers-in-residence program has supported writers two-fold.
+The writers-in-residence themselves receive a monthly stipend and paid teaching opportunities, along with the time and space to complete a manuscript.
+The program also gives writers in Seattle an opportunity to receive writing guidance and advice by a published writer, free of charge.

 Schedule an Appointment

 For poetry, email Anastacia: email@example.com

 Please note that it might take the writers as long as two weeks to return your email, and appointments are typically scheduled as much as a month and a half in advance.